 - Provide regional leadership in developing innovative training solutions to address rural workforce recruitment and retention.

-Our main focus will be in assisting to increase the provision of effective, high quality, clinical training (placements) for health students.
-Our programs and support services cover;
+Our main focus is helping to increase the provision of effective, high quality, clinical training (placements) for health students.
+Our programs and support services cover:

 - student accommodation at rural clinical placement locations

 - financial assistance for health students participating in clinical placements

 - information and links to resources to assist health students during their clinical placement

 - access to student support networks.

 To be considered eligible for support from Three Rivers UDRH, Charles Sturt University students must be enrolled in one of the eligible courses and be attending their clinical placement within the Three Rivers UDRH location footprint.

 Our team is experienced and qualified in working with students, educators, researchers, clinicians, community groups and other stakeholders throughout rural NSW.
 We have a network of seven academic clinical educators:

 - strong partnerships with industry and providers in each location.